 To get started with Riva, read this introductory post on building and deploying custom conversational AI models using Riva and NVIDIA Transfer Learning Toolkit.
 For more information, see Building and Deploying Conversational AI Models Using NVIDIA TAO Toolkit.

 Next, try these sample applications for ideas on what you can build with Riva out-of-the-box:

-- Riva Rasa assistant: End-to-end voice enabled AI assistant demonstrating integration of Riva Speech and Rasa
+- Riva Rasa assistant: End-to-end voice-enabled AI assistant demonstrating the integration of Riva Speech and Rasa.

-- Question Answering: Build a QA system with a few lines of Python code using read-to-use Riva NLP service
+- Question Answering: Build a QA system with a few lines of Python code using the read-to-use Riva NLP service.

 For more information, join us at NVIDIA GTC for free on April 13 for our session, https://www.nvidia.com/en-us/on-demand/session/gtcspring21-s33242/.